thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * compute the distance matrix on the notes only instead of the cards
 * add picture and documentation to the knn feature
     * reach out to the dev of the mindmapping addon and show them the 2D plots you made
+* rename the "acronym" system to something more true like "word_expander"
 * switch to using Fire instead of argparse and move all the documentation to the docstring
 * add argument to automatically flag cards deemed urgent
 * increase speed at which information on cards is gathered from anki as it seems to be the main bottleneck.
 Maybe try to use asyncio?